 Best Stops when Driving from Greymouth to Franz Josef

 Hokitika is your first stop on the drive from Greymouth to Franz Josef!
-It is a small town with lots to offer visitors, in fact there’s lots of awesome things to do in Hokitika such as Dorothy Falls, Glow Worm Dell, Hokitika Beach, and the National Kiwi Center.
+It is a small town with lots to offer visitors, some of the awesome things to do in Hokitika are Dorothy Falls, Glow Worm Dell, Hokitika Beach, and the National Kiwi Center.
 You can also do Jade carving here!

-For food, head to Hokitika Sandwich Company for lunch or Stella Cafe Hokitika for the best coffee in town!
+For food, head to Hokitika Sandwich Company for lunch or Cafe 39 for the best coffee in town!
 Take your food down to the beach and get a photo with the famous Hokitika sign.
 It’s a must-do for visitors!

 I think you’ll be surprised at how nice Hokitika is and enjoy your visit/stay a lot!